lbussy/INI-Handler/README.md

 ## Features

+- Meyers' singleton - access the class with the alias `iniFile`
 - Load and save INI files while maintaining formatting and comments.
 - Retrieve values as **string, boolean, integer, and double**.
 - Supports **default values** when retrieving data.